domingobrandt/conFusion/README.md

 # Ionic
 ConFusion Docs
-two Branch : Master and Initial, Master is old or work well initial begin fix the code.

    * Setting up the Ionic Framework
         To install the Ionic framework's command line interface (CLI) and Cordova, at the prompt type: